The Child's Advocate

 - Our Sickle Cell Disease Program is one of the busiest in the country; we treat more than 1,400 patients each year.
 We collaborate with several organizations to bring awareness and work to improve the lives of pediatric patients who suffer from debilitating symptoms associated with the disease.

 The BearNet network is a legislative advocacy resource that connects you with the issues Children's National supports, and offers quick, easy access to legislators working on the issues.

 Children’s National is committed to the community and advocates for children and their families.
-Read about our programs and activities.
+Read about our programs such as Community Benefit and activities.